Why is youth group important? Read this letter to parents of teenagers.

 In an age of bullying, gossip, slander and hatefulness (which can destroy a teenager’s self-identity), young people need other young people who can lift them up, encourage them and challenge them in all the right ways.

-Youth group is also a place where teenagers can discover their spiritual gifting and begin to use it to serve others.
+Why is youth group important?
+Because youth group is also a place where teenagers can discover their spiritual gifting and begin to use it to serve others.
 This will help them have a heart to selflessly serve others for the rest of their lives!

 3. Teenagers need mission.